MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/overview-cloud-scale-analytics.md

 ---
-title: Introduction to cloud-scale analytics for regulated industry
+title: Introduction to cloud-scale analytics for regulated industries
 description: Learn about cloud-scale analytics for Azure.
 author: mboswell
 ms.author: mboswell